pumabanks/PX4-user_guide/en/development/intro_series/adding_parameters_to_module.md

 Now that we have inherited `ModuleParams` and added in parameter access variables, we can access the parameter values by simply calling the `.get()` function as shown below
 ``` c++
 bool enabled = _param_sam_enable.get();

 uint32_t update_rate_hz = _param_sam_update_hz.get();
 ```

 ## Adding Runtime Support for Parameter Changes

-So far we can pull in our parameters but it would be nice to allow the user to change those parameters during run-time.
+So far we can pull in our parameters but it could be nice to allow the user to change those parameters during run-time.
 Not all parameters should be monitored for changes during run-time but there are cases where this is helpful.

 :::tip
-You have to decide on the trade-offs between ease of use, performance, and reliability.
+You have to decide on the trade-offs between ***ease of use***, ***performance***, and ***reliability***.
 For example, it takes resources to monitor parameters so moniitoring at a low and fixed rate using the `SubscriptionInterval` helps.
 Having many parameters update during `parameters_update()` can cause a hit to performance so choose wisely and decide which trade-off suits your module best.
 :::

 Add the following to `SuperAwesomeModule.hpp`